 Please note: It is important to investigate the local laws that govern egg production in your area.
 There will be different rules for different distribution networks regarding things like inspection, safety, insurance, and record keeping.

 The most direct-to-consumer option for selling your eggs is a farmer's stand.
-Farmer stands are typically found in places like farmer's markets or on the roadside.
+Farm stands are typically found in places like farmer's markets or on the roadside.
 If you find the right location, these stands can be very lucrative, but they do require a larger investment of your time.
-This option does require time for preparation, setup, time at the market or at the farmer's stand, and cleanup/ breakdown.
+This option does require time for preparation, setup, time at the market or at the farm stand, and clean up / breakdown.
 Not everyone will have the time required to do this option.

-2. Label Your Product Well: Be sure to clearly label your stand with the benefits of your eggs and appeal to your target market’s values.
+Label Your Product Well: Be sure to clearly label your stand with the benefits of your eggs and appeal to your target market’s values.
 If your eggs are organic or free-range, be sure to communicate it!
 Feel free to have signage that sings the praises of the egg’s taste and quality.
 A little personality goes a long way too.
 People are buying both a high-quality product and an experience.
 Be quaint, humorous, clever, or whatever makes you, your farm, and your product distinctive.
 People like knowing where their food comes from, and if they like you… they are more likely to like your eggs and become repeat customers.
+Having your information on your labels helps your clients find you to purchase from you again.